WHAT YOU SHOULD KNOW ABOUT

 Co-management is usually done with an Optometrist.
 A qualified co-managing optometrist has obtained the necessary training, experience and skills to perform pre-op evaluation and testing and knowledge and expertise necessary to quickly detect, manage and/or refer back to the surgeon should there be any post-op problems or complications.
 Successful co-management provides the patient with closer, one on one care not always attainable with a busy refractive surgeon.
 The co-managing optometrist collaborates closely with the surgeon, pre- and post-op.
 Dr. Gordon goes one step further and offers to accompany all his patients to their surgeries upon request and provides them with 24 hour phone access to answer questions or concerns.

-Dr. Gordon has been successfully co-managing laser patients since 1996 with several prominent ophthalmologists highly skilled in refractive surgery, including Dr. Robert Maloney, former head of UCLA's Refractive Surgery Center, now of Maloney Vision Institute.
+Dr. Gordon has been successfully co-managing laser patients since 1996 with several prominent ophthalmologists highly skilled in refractive surgery.
 Not all optometrists co-manage or have embraced laser vision correction: Many optometrists do not co-manage laser patients.
 Some simply refer interested patient to surgeons and end their involvement.
 Others do not believe laser vision correction is safe or appropriate.
 Some fear loss of business.
 Unfortunately, many patients have been advised not to pursue their interest in laser vision correction or have been given advice based on incorrect or outdated information.
 Although not all patients are good candidates for laser surgery, do not be discouraged until you consult with someone specializing in the field.

 We have available several sources of information on all current forms of Laser Surgery including booklets, CDs, DVDs and VHS tapes.
 If you are interested and need more information, please call our office and speak to Dr. Gordon.
 He can set an appointment for you to come in simply to learn more before you make any decision.